LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 So far, we just output the model parameters and predicted values ​​to the terminal.
 How can we save the trained model as we often do in machine learning?

-You may wonder, since we are doing all these in a multi-party way, WHERE will the trained model (should) be saved after running with `rosetta`?
+You may wonder, since we are doing all these in a multi-party way, WHERE will the trained model (should) be saved after running with `Rosetta`?
 And HOW to save it?
 Good question.
 Let’s talk about the model saving.

 There are several conventions:

-- If you want to use `rosetta` for prediction on shared private dataset, please save the model as `cipher text`.
+- If you want to use `Rosetta` for prediction on shared private dataset, please save the model as `cipher text`.

-- If you save the model as plain text, and want to use this model to make predictions on plaintext, please use `tensorflow` directly to make predictions.
+- If you save the model as plain text, and want to use this model to make predictions on plaintext, please use `TensorFlow` directly to make predictions.

 Regarding the saving of the plaintext result, you can choose to save at node 0, node 1, node 2, or all three nodes.
 This setting is in the configuration file.